temporalio/edu-versioning-go-code/exercises/worker-versioning/README.md

 * Ensure that your Workflows have switched to using the new code path.
 * Decommission an old Worker.

-If you are running this Exercise using a local dev server, you will need to enable Worker Versioning on server startup, as it is not enabled by default.
+If you are running this exercise locally with a Temporal Cluster that you started via the `temporal server start-dev` command, you must restart it using some additional parameters that will enable the Worker Versioning feature:
-To do this, run `temporal server start dev` with additional parameters:

 ```shell
 temporal server start-dev \